 Features of communication with older children

-• Advice and guidance are needed and important, but the childwill take them correctly only when he himself asks for help.
-We need to give him the opportunity to be independent in solving important issues.
-Even if he makes mistakes, these are his mistakes, which in time will turn into life experience.
+- Advice and guidance are necessary and important, but the childwill perceive them correctly only when he asks for help himself.
+He must be given the opportunity to demonstrate independence in solving important issues.
+Even if he makes mistakes - these are his mistakes, which over time will become life experience.

-Adult children do not need instruction and moral teachings.
-They can put up with this out of respect for the elders.
+Grown-up children do not need instructions and moralizing.
+They can put up with this out of respect for their elders.
 But sooner or later such communication will provoke a conflict situation.

 Psychology of conflicts between parents and children

-The bulk of disagreements arise on the basis ofexaggerated demands and expectations on both sides.
-Mom and Dad are waiting for respect and gratitude from their children, and those in turn believe that parents who never refused them anything should continue to indulge their whims.
-Having not received the desired, the child remains dissatisfied with the parent, he believes that they do not love him enough.
-Comparing his life and the lives of his peers, children can even blame their parents for not giving them something.
+The bulk of disagreements arise on the basis ofhigh demands and expectations from both sides.
+Mom and Dad expect respect and gratitude from their children, and they, in turn, believe that parents who have never refused them anything should continue to indulge their whims.
+Not getting what they want, the child remains dissatisfied with their parents and believes that they do not love them enough.
+Comparing their lives and the lives of their peers, children can even blame their parents for not giving them something.
 And they are not interested in the reasons for such "injustice".
-Over time, to grown-up children, of course, comes the realization of how much they gave mom and dad.
+Over time, older children, of course, come to the realization of how much mom and dad have given them.
 After all, they give everything they can at that time, often denying themselves their needs.
-To prevent this from happening too late, you need to talk more with each other, try to be calm and restrained.
+To prevent this from happening too late, you need to talk to each other more, try to be calm and restrained.
 This will help to avoid conflicts.